-Students explore the subject of food waste by working in teams to learn a specific topic related to food waste reduction and share what they have learned through the creation of an infographic.
+Explore the subject of food waste by working in teams to learn a specific topic related to food waste reduction and share what is learned through the creation of infographics.

 2. Food Waste Audit

 Using a map of the site, students indicate where edible food is being disposed of on campus.
 They continue the process by conducting a Food Waste Audit to identify the different types of food waste found.